 Sophia Swift, North London artist

 “I use Posca pens a lot in all my work, mostly for drawing outlines over acrylic paint on mixed media work, and for writing text on and over works as well.
 They are very opaque, solid and beautiful to use.
 They dry super-fast, so are really good for layering.
 They are very smooth and glide across the surface, the flow is 100% perfect.
 They work well with acrylic paint for highlights and layering effects.
 They are the elite!
 Much better that any other acrylic marker I’ve ever used.

 I was working on a Teenage Mutant Ninja Turtle guidebook using a 1mm black Posca pen, but I couldn’t get the size for a while so I didn’t continue my work, as no other marker has the look I wanted.
 I’m so excited to have the Posca back in my hand again, so I can continue working!”

-Click on the underlined link to go to the current offers on the range of Posca Pens on the Jackson’s Art Supplies website.
+Click here to find Posca Pens on the Jackson’s Art Supplies website.